arunasurya/academy/bisqp2p.md

 - seed nodes run the Bisq software

 ## Bisq BSQ explorer
+[The Bisq BSQ Explorer](https://explorer.bisq.network/index.html) is a Bitcoin full node as well as a Bisq node with a web interface around it.
-[The Bisq BSQ Explorer](https://explorer.bisq.network/index.html) provides basic info on BSQ transactions.
+- it provides basic info on BSQ transactions.